Turtle Qigong is called by its progenitors in the family lineage Gui Gong, literally Turtle Gong.

 - Another observation is that the further we go in most Qigong forms, the simpler it gets.

 - Staying power- I am certified to teach 6 different Qigong forms and was invited to teach workshops in 5 different time zones.
 Of all the forms I taught, Turtle is the only one where students reach out to say they are still practicing it, years or decades later.
-Most recently, this was someone who has been doing Turtle Qigong for 15 years.
+For myself, this form has been most compelling for me during difficult transitions in my life, when I needed the most grounding.

-- Stability- Qigong forms can be very strong, so the student has to be ready, and everybody needs to understand that not all forms are appropriate for all people.
+- Stability- Qigong forms can be very strong, so the student has to be ready, and not all forms are suitable for everybody.

-- One form that I taught seemed to be too strong for some very capable students, who thrived on other very dynamic practices.
+- One form that I was asked to teach, Soaring Crane, seemed to be too strong for some very capable students, who thrived on other very dynamic practices.

 - My own teacher, Professor Chen, advised against learning dynamic forms if one has a history of medical treatment for either psychosis or bipolar diagnoses.
 This is one reason why we went to China to learn a specific Qigong form for those conditions, the Rolling Qigong described on a different Page of this site.